 The eight faces of the pillar are engraved with an estimated 2500 words copied from the Buddhist scriptures, including the Shurangama Sutra, As the Dai Co Viet had yet to document their own language, the characters of the sutras are carved with Song Dynasty (Chinese) and Sanskrit (Indian) characters.

 That the pagoda has survived over ten centuries, through fire, flood, feast and famine is remarkable.
 Still standing today, it reminding visitors of how time negates all failures and successes, regret and jubilation.
-All have faded from memory while these ancient buildings remain quietly intact.
-To emphasis the point, the main Pagoda also houses a small museum of 10-11th century artifacts discovered at nearby Yen Thanh ancient village in Truong Yen commune.
+Many great and important events have faded from memory yet these silent ancient buildings remain quietly intact.
+To emphasis the point, the main Pagoda also houses a small museum of 10-11th century artifacts discovered during excavations at nearby Yen Thanh ancient village in Truong Yen commune.

 Architecturally the pagoda is built in the early Vietnamese “Đinh” style (basically a “丁”shape facing the west).
 Along with the Sutra pillar, the pagoda consists of a main hall, the ancestral house, a living room, a dining room, and the traditional gate towers.
 The curved roof of the pagoda is designed in the classic “boat” style and features dragon motifs decorated tiles.